 He found success because he kept his focus and was willing to put in the work.
 Any freight broker or freight agent training gives you back as much as you put in.
 If you treat it as a hobby, it will pay you like a hobby.
 If you treat it as a full-time business, it can generate life-changing money.

-Yogi from India: From Zero to 7-Figures in 1 Year
+Yogi G. from India: From Zero to 7-Figures in 1 Year

-Yogi is based in India and he went from no experience to over 7 figures in his first year as a freight broker.
-He discovered the Freight Broker Boot Camp because he was looking for freight broker schools online.
+Yogi is based in India and he went from having no experience to making over 7 figures in his first year as a freight broker.
+He discovered Freight Broker Boot Camp because he was looking for freight broker schools online.

-He focused on what he knew, researched the industry, and now runs a highly profitable freight brokerage from India.
-Yogi put in the work early and learned how to approach clients.
+He took the training, researched the industry, and now runs a highly profitable freight brokerage from India.
+Yogi put in the work early and learned how to get new customers and serve their needs.
 He is now in a position where he takes on freight agents with little experience and trains them.

 Online freight broker training is always a great option.
-But it’s particularly good if you are in a location that doesn’t have any great schools.
+But it’s particularly good if you are in a location that doesn’t have any reputable freight broker schools.

 Monica started her journey into freight brokerage about 10 years ago.
 After getting trained, she steadily grew her business as a freight broker agent.
-Now does over $300,000 per year in commissions.
+Now earns over $300,000 per year in commissions.

-Her agent work includes working under a licensed freight broker as well as managing her customer’s freight and a small team that she has built.
+As a freight agent, she work under a licensed freight broker where she as well manages her customer’s freight and a small team that she has built.